bhirbec/betas/README.md

 ```
 $ python etl.py -h
-Usage: etl.py [options]
+Usage: python etl.py [options]

 Download historical prices from Yahoo Finance and compute some financial
 indicators like stock Beta.
 The first ETL run will create a PyTables database.
-Subsequent runs will only download the historical data created between the previous
+Subsequent runs will only download the historical data generated between the previous
-run and the current date date (or `end_date` if specified).
+run and the current date (or `end_date` if specified).

 Options:
   -h, --help            show this help message and exit